this looks way to cool! Sign me up for playtesting if you do have one

 To make some strokes more evident or more blended with others, you have the option to draw on top of the depth point or passing through it.

-In this tutorial we started our sketch as a 2d circle and went from there.
 In the next tutorial we'll see what tools we have at our disposal to draw more complex 3-dimensional shapes with finer control over the strokes.

 Log in with itch.io to leave a comment.